labordynamicsinstitute/prettygood-example/README.md

 ## Data

 Data is public-use, but requires login at ICPSR.
+Adding stuff here.

 Data can be downloaded from https://doi.org/10.3886/ICPSR13568.v1 Data should extracted from zip file and placed into folder "data".
 Note that the files structure of the downloaded data is maintained but only subfolder DS0002 (Alaska) is used.